Most people know Toyota as the name of Japan’s leading car brand, but did you know that Toyota is also the name of a city in Aichi Prefecture?

 Learn How to Make Obara Washi Paper and Handmade Paper Crafts

-Toyota is famous for its cars and the autumn sceneries, but did you know that they are also famous for their Washi paper?
+Toyota is famous for cars and autumn scenery, but did you know that they are also famous for their paper?

-Washi, a type of paper unique to Japan is made of fibers from the barks of mulberry called Kozo, Gampi trees, and the Mitsumata shrub.
+Washi, a type of paper unique to Japan, is made of fibers from the bark of mulberry trees (kozo, gampi), and the Mitsumata shrub.

-The word Washi is the combination of two words: “Wa”, meaning “Japanese” and “Shi”, meaning “Paper.”
+The word “washi” is the combination of the characters “wa-”, meaning “Japanese” and “-shi”, meaning “paper.”

-Washi paper is used in making a variety of traditional Japanese objects like lamps, fans, kites and it is used as well as material for ritual objects used by Shinto priests and for Buddhist statues.
+Washi is used in making a variety of traditional Japanese objects like lamps, fans, and kites.
+It is also frequently used as material for ritual objects used by Shinto priests, and for Buddhist statues.

-Washi paper has been traditional local produce for over centuries in the Obara area.
-Until the Meiji Period (1868 – 1912), they have been producing their paper to be used for traditional Japanese umbrellas and book covers.
-Over the years, they have been developing the techniques and modernized the use of Washi, and also incorporated it into Art.
+Washi has been traditional local product for centuries in the Obara area.
+Since the Meiji Period (1868 – 1912), they have been producing their paper for traditional Japanese umbrellas and book covers.
+Over the years, they have been developing the techniques and modernized the use of washi, and also incorporated it into art.

 You can learn more about this activity and book here.